mie-lab/trackintel/README.md

 ## Development

 You can install *trackintel* locally using `pip install .`.
 For quick testing, use `trackintel.print_version()`.

 Testing is done using [pytest](https://docs.pytest.org/en/latest).
 Simply run the tests using `pytest` in the top-level trackintel folder.
+In case you use `pipenv`, install *pytest* first (`pip install pytest`), then run *pytest* using this version: `python -m pytest`.

 ### Documentation

 The documentation follws the [pandas resp. numpy docstring standard](https://pandas-docs.github.io/pandas-docs-travis/development/contributing.html#contributing-to-the-documentation).
 In particular, it uses [Sphinx](http://www.sphinx-doc.org/en/master/) to create the documentation.

 You can install Sphinx using `pip install -U sphinx` or `conda install sphinx`.
 Generate the documentation using `python make.py` in the `doc` folder.
 Attention!
 This will copy the generated HTML to a folder `trackintel-docs` (containing the documentation repository [https://github.com/mie-lab/trackintel-docs](https://github.com/mie-lab/trackintel-docs)), which must exist in parallel to this repository.
 After copying, you can push the other repository to update the documentation.

 ## Contributors

 trackintel is primarily maintained by the Mobility Information Engineering Lab at ETH Zurich ([mie-lab.ethz.ch](http://mie-lab.ethz.ch)).
 If you want to contribute, send a pull request and put yourself in the `AUTHORS.md` file.